Giovanni-Ferron/HaloProfileFit/README.md

-# FitAndPlot
+# HaloProfileFit
-`FitAndPlot` is a Python3 routine for fitting and plotting dark matter halo profiles stored in HDF5 files, obtained from processing of ROCKSTAR halo finder output.
+`HaloProfileFit` is a Python3 routine for fitting and plotting dark matter halo profiles stored in HDF5 files.
-The code can fit binned halo profiles with a 3D and 2D NFW model and a 3D gNFW model and computes the following:
+By default, the code fits halo mass profiles with 3D and 2D, NFW and gNFW models, and computes the following:

-- Distributions of the fit parameters NFW and gNFW $r_{200}$, $r_s$, $\gamma$.
+- Distributions of the fit parameters NFW and gNFW $r_{200c}$, $r_s$, $\gamma$.
 - 3D stacked profiles of mass, density, circular velocity, velocity dispersion components and velocity anisotropy.
 - 2D stacked profiles of mass, density and surface density excess.
-- NFW and gNFW concentration-mass relation.
+- Concentration-mass relation and sparsities.

-The `FitAndPlot.ipynb` notebook can be used as a starting point to analyze halo profiles from multiple cosmological simulations at a time, and it can fit 3D mass, density and circular velocity, along with projected mass and density, profiles with NFW and gNFW models.
+The `FitAndPlot.ipynb` notebook can be used as a starting point to analyze halo profiles from multiple cosmological simulations at a time, and it can be used to fit 3D mass, density and circular velocity, along with projected mass and density profiles with NFW and gNFW models.

 The **\"Global code parameters\"** section allows to change global settings such as the location of the hdf5 files, the number of cosmological models to consider, the type of profile models and halo profile quantities to fit, and the folder for saving all generated plots.